qooxdoo/documentation/core/data_binding/controller.md

 ```

 This code snippet ensures that every value set by slider1 will
 automatically be set as value of slider two.
-As you can see, the object
+As you can see, the
-controller only wraps the fundamental single-value binding, trying to
+object controller only wraps the fundamental single-value binding,
-make its usage a little bit easier.
+trying to make its usage a little bit easier.

 ## List Controller

 A list controller could - as the name suggests - be used for list-like
 widgets.
-The supported list-like widgets in qooxdoo are List, SelectBox
+The supported list-like widgets in Qooxdoo are List,
-and ComboBox, all in the qx.ui.form package.
-The controller expects a
+SelectBox and ComboBox, all in the qx.ui.form package.
+The controller
-data array as a data model, that contains the model objects.
-These
+expects a data array as a data model, that contains the model objects.
-objects are displayed in the list and can either have some primitive
+These objects are displayed in the list and can either have some
-type or be real qooxdoo objects.
-The following code snippet shows how to
+primitive type or be real Qooxdoo objects.
+The following code snippet
-bind an array of strings to a list widget:
+shows how to bind an array of strings to a list widget:

 ```
     // create the model